 - Customization of the user interface, campaign flow, and follow-up process

-- Logical branch scripting, which will allow you to have natural conversations with alumni while getting your message across
+- Interactive talk tracks, which will allow you to have natural and confident conversations with alumni while getting your message across

 - Personalized on-brand texts and email messages based on the outcome of the call make it easy to build meaningful relationships with donors and foster stewardship

-- Dynamic call prioritization ensures that your team is always calling the next best available donor
+- Routing filters ensure that your team is always calling the next best available donor

 - Different VoIP options and features to pick the best way to get in touch with your prospects and dial with one click